lexual/sesame/README.rst

 sensitive in some way - database passwords, SMTP account details, API keys etc.

-These days it's common to use public source control - which means you can no longer store your application's sensitive config in with its code.
+These days it's common to use public source control - which means you can no longer store your application's sensitive config with your code.

 Sesame provides a simple way to encrypt (and decrypt) your application's config so it can be safely stored in public source control.